Error Code 31

 What Does Code 31 Mean?

-Code 31 on the Carrier 59SC5A means the pressure switch did not close when the inducer motor started, or it closed and then reopened during the heating cycle.
-The pressure switch is a safety device that verifies the inducer motor is producing enough airflow to safely vent combustion gases out of your home.
-Without this confirmation, the furnace will not allow gas to flow.
+Status code 31 on the Carrier 59SC5A means the pressure switch did not close, or it reopened, during the draft-proving stage.
+The pressure switch is a safety device that confirms the inducer motor is pulling enough draft to vent combustion gases safely out of your home before the burners are allowed to fire.

 Common Causes